Skip to main content

 Decimals

-As we saw in floating point, they're fast but not accurate due to binary division.
-This is exactly why programming languages also have Decimal data type.
+As we saw in the floating point article, they're fast but not accurate.
+This is due to binary division.
+Programming languages also have a Decimal data type.

 How decimals work?

-Programming languages take full control of the Decimal data type.
-It first scales the numbers in the operation to the value such that both operands are in the same level.
-Then performs the actual arithmetic operation and then scales the result down.
+Programming languages fully control the Decimal data type.
+It first scales the numbers so both operands are at the same level.
+Then it does the arithmetic.
+Then it scales the result down.

-This is exactly why Decimal is accurate and used in use cases such as balance where accuracy matters.
-But it's slow.
+This is why Decimal is accurate.
+It's used where accuracy matters, such as a balance.
+Still, it's slow.

 10.5+0.1234VA=105,scale=1VB=1234,scale=4VA(new)=105ร—10ร—10ร—10VA(new)=105,000105,000+1,234=106,234Finalย Result=106,23410410.6234\begin{aligned} 10.5 + 0.1234 \\ V_A = 105, scale = 1 \\ V_B = 1234, scale = 4 \\ V_A (\text{new}) = 105 \times 10 \times 10 \times 10 \\ V_A (\text{new}) = 105,000 \\ 105,000 + 1,234 = 106,234 \\ \text{Final Result} = \frac{106,234}{10^4} \\ \mathbf{10.6234} \end{aligned}